About Changing Your Address on Your Nebraska Registration

 Note: If your address changes near your registration’s expiration date, you should consider waiting until you complete the registration renewal process to update your address.

-How to Perform an Address Change on Registration in Nebraska
+Performing an Address Change on Registration in Nebraska

 After submitting your DMV change of address form to update the information on your license or ID card, you must change the name on your vehicle registration receipt.
 To make this change, you must visit the treasurer’s office in the county in which you live.
 During your office visit, you may need to provide your name and contact information, details about your registered vehicle and your new and current registration address.